 Search across all databases on the platform to find content spanning multiple disciplines, document types, and formats.
 Discover the citation connections between these diverse content sets.
 Explore the more than one billion searchable cited references in Web of Science.

 1. Access Web of Science from your library’s electronic resources page.

 2. Create a sign-in for Web of Science (top right corner of the landing page).

 While optional, creating a sign-in allows you to:

 3. Sign up for live web-based training.
 Register for a class and walk through our products with an expert trainer.

-4. Watch our video tutorials on YouTube.
+4. Watch our video tutorials.
 This playlist of short videos from our YouTube channel walks you through key features on the Web of Science platform.

 5. Use the tabs at the top of this guide to explore each database on the platform in more detail.